 (b) to reach such agreement in accordance with regulation 7(b).

+[Regulation 17 amended: Gazette 10 Oct 2014 p.
+3675-6.]

-18. Minister’s powers in relation to draft statement of corporate intent
+18. Treasurer’s powers in relation to draft statement of corporate intent

-(1) The Minister may return the draft statement of corporate intent to the Board and request it to —
+(1) The Treasurer may return the draft statement of corporate intent to the Board and request it to —

 (a) consider or further consider any matter and deal with the matter in the draft statement; and